The Ultimate Iceland highland adventure photo tour – August 2022

-Unrivaled Beauty from the ground and from air.
+Unrivaled Beauty from the ground and from air - 11 days around spectacular highlands.

-We are happy to announce this brand new 10-day tour–hard to beat in terms of variety, the number of secret places we'll visit and magical landscape you'll see.
+We are happy to announce this brand new 11-day tour–hard to beat in terms of variety, the number of secret places we'll visit and magical landscape you'll see.
 You will be led to the highlands in the western, northern and southern parts of Iceland with the expertise of native Icelandic photographer Haukur Snorrason.
 This tour takes you from South to North and back to Southeast Iceland, to the most spectacular highland pearls Iceland has to offer.
 The highland roads are only open late summer.
 Also, they can be hard to drive with their open rivers to cross.
 But these difficult to reach locations are our specialty, and you will see endless jaw-dropping spots undiscovered by most tourists.
-Among the amazing waterfalls that you'll see, Godafoss and Aldeyjarfoss in North Iceland are the most famous.
+Among the amazing waterfalls that you'll see are Godafoss, Aldeyjarfoss and Dettifoss in North Iceland.
 You will experience moonscape, colorful mountains, green moss-covered mountains, rivers—nature's artwork of lines and patterns decorating the terrain.
 On the last days of the tour, we will be ideally located for a photographic flight (for approx. 2 hrs) into the southern highlands.
 From the air, you'll shoot through an open window over the great Laki Craters, the colorful Landmannalaugar area, Mt.
 Maelifell and Mýrdalsjökull Glacier.
 Nowhere else in Iceland can you see from the air such a stunning variety of landscapes.
 (The flight is optional and weather dependent and therefore not included in the tour price.)
 For most people, flying and photographing over this part of Iceland is a once-in-a-lifetime experience, as will be many of the places you visit.

 This time of year is late in the puffin season, but we will still try to go to the puffin colony with a local farmer!
 (See day 9 in the tour plan.)
 All along the way, we'll be staying in nice hotels with good food and private bathrooms, as close to highlands and the places we want to photograph.
 We take packed lunch with us during the days, and when weather looks great we'll have a takeaway dinner for best results while in the field.
 In August, altitudes of 3-700 meters can be chilly at times, so warm clothes, including a hat, gloves and windbreakers, are essential.
 We do not make any difficult hikes or very long walks, so despite highland, you are safe to go on this tour as long you are ready for long days and can walk on uneven terrain.
 In this regard, we only have one half-day walk worth mentioning (see Tour Plan- day 5).
 Otherwise, the truck is always nearby so, you won't need to carry your gear long distances.